 Once you have done all the background research, it is time to create your brand’s visual look – combining all of the aspects you have gathered.
 While doing so, it is important to remember not to focus too much on the logo – be sure that all of the smaller components interact accordingly and combine to create a bigger picture.

-Develop your online presence by hiring a web designer to create a fully adaptive website and get to work on your marketing plan.
+Develop your online presence by hiring a web designer or web design agency to create a fully adaptive website and get to work on your marketing plan.
 Aim to be the go-to source for information in your industry.
-Remember, many marketing companies offer complete online marketing packages which will take care of your company’s reputation and branding online.
+Remember, many marketing companies offer complete online marketing packages which will take care of your company’s reputation and brand’s identity.
 The way in which your business is portrayed online is increasingly important these days and an outdated website or social media channel is not likely to work in your favor.
 Our best advice is to develop your online credibility right from the start – so it’s best to leave the online marketing side of your business to the experts, so you can focus your efforts elsewhere to ensure you reach your business goals.